Autonomous Material Delivery Robots for Manufacturing in Canada

 Designed for Lean Manufacturing Environments

-Material handling robots align with:
+Material delivery robots align with:

 - Lean principles